carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Coffee and Catering

 Of course! one of the most important conference supplies, coffee, will be offered at the conference during the breaks.
 Here is a list of all the [coffee/food places in UCD](http://www.ucd.ie/students/guide/food.html), if you want to take a walk during and after the conference and find other non-conference coffee.
 Lunch will be provided at the conference for the registered participants.
 We will use the catering services of Restaurant Pi located in the same building as the venue.
 We will take care of the different dietry requirements if you have mentioned it in your registration.
 Please let the organisers know if you'd like to amend your specified dietry requirement.
+(See *Veg()n+ and Special Requirements*)

 #### D: Dublin, Diversity, Data Carpentry